 After creating export presets:

-- Select all the images
+- Select all the images you want to export

 - Click “Export” to open the export settings menu